 In the mood for a relaxed lakeside stroll surrounded by the awesome Rocky Mountains?
 Lake Estes is the answer!
 The loop around the lake is just under 4 miles on a paved family-friendly, dog-friendly trail.

 You’re also not limited to the loop path around the lake.
-You can kayak, trout fish, canoe, and even paddleboard on the lake.
+Lake Estes offers a variety of water sports, from kayaking and trout fishing to canoeing, fly fishing, and even paddleboarding or cruising on pontoon boats.
 The local marina is available for rentals.

 9. Discover One of the Many Estes Park Hikes.

 Rocky Mountain National Park steals the show with more than 300 miles of hiking trails.
-However, there are other Estes Park trails outside the National Park that still provide an incredible outdoor adventure.
+However, Estes Park trails outside the National Park still provide an incredible outdoor adventure.

 Whether you’re camping or lodging, there are tons of day hikes that you can set out on away from the National Park crowds.
 Lace your hiking boots, check you have the important hiking essentials, and know what to wear depending on the season.